Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Algorithm Family II: Meta-Heuristic Methods

 \subsection{Swarm Intelligence vs. Evolutionary Algorithms}

-Within the realm of meta-heuristic optimisations applied to heavy-duty transport, algorithms generally fall into two categories: Swarm Intelligence, such as Particle Swarm Optimization (PSO) and Ant Colony Optimization (ACO), and Evolutionary Algorithms, primarily Genetic Algorithms (GA).
+Within the meta-heuristic methods applied to heavy-duty rail transport, algorithms generally fall into two categories: Swarm Intelligence, such as Particle Swarm Optimisation (PSO) and Ant Colony Optimisation (ACO), and Evolutionary Algorithms, primarily Genetic Algorithms (GA).

-Swarm intelligence methods have been heavily utilised for localised vehicle problems.
-For example, a 2024 study, \cite{swarm_optimisation_for_freight}, utilising PSO for a hybrid freight train powered by hydrogen or ammonia successfully mapped constraints regarding wagon space and degradation.
-Similarly, the 2022 paper \cite{multiobjective_optimisation_on_speedprofile} utilised a Hybrid MOPSO strategy to balance ride comfort and energy.
-However, swarm methods often struggle to scale up to massive, highly constrained multi-vehicle networks without simplifying the physics.
-The previously mentioned 2022 urban rail study explicitly admitted that to make their MOPSO function, they had to assume the train mass was a constant parameter, ignoring the dynamic mass changes that occur as passengers board, or as hydrogen fuel is consumed over a long-distance journey.
+Swarm intelligence methods have been used for localised vehicle problems.
+The 2022 paper \cite{multiobjective_optimisation_on_speedprofile} utilised a Hybrid MOPSO strategy to balance ride comfort and energy in an urban rail context.
+However, swarm methods often struggle to scale to large multi-vehicle networks without simplifying the physics.
+The 2022 urban rail study explicitly admitted that to make their MOPSO function, they had to assume the train mass was a constant parameter, ignoring the dynamic mass changes that occur as passengers board over the course of a journey.

-Early attempts to solve multi-vehicle logistics utilised hybridized swarm-evolutionary models.
+Early attempts to solve multi-vehicle problems used hybridised swarm-evolutionary models.
 A 2015 study, \cite{multipletrain_trajectory_optimisation}, deployed a Hybrid GA-ACO.
-While it successfully introduced complex mathematical safety constraints such as strict headway equations to maintain a minimum safe distance (HDmin) between following vehicles, it primarily optimised for delay recovery, treating energy reduction as a secondary benefit rather than a simultaneous co-objective.
+While it successfully introduced complex mathematical safety constraints such as strict headway equations to maintain a minimum safe distance ($H_{Dmin}$) between following vehicles, it primarily optimised for delay recovery, treating energy reduction as a secondary benefit rather than a co-equal objective.